vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 temple to the first half of the seventh century.
 13 However, Neuss rejects one piece of evidence used to endorse this theory, viz. the alleged contemporaneity of the temple and the inscriptioṇ 14

-The date of the Muṇd
+The date of the Muṇḍeśvarī Inscription

-. eśvarī Inscription

 Neuss’s main arguments run as follows.
 Firstly, there is no reason to assume that ‘the year 30’ refers to the Harṣa Era, as has been done by all scholars following Bloch \(see above\), apart from Majumdar, who takes it to refer to the Gupta Era.
 Nuess refers to Asher, who had argued ‘that in the ancient written documents of eastern India, time was almost invariably marked according to the regnal year of a current monarch’, 15 and, Neuss continues, ‘that there is thus no basis to connect the date of our inscription with any known era’.
 16